On this page

 If the centre prefers to allow children to self-regulate when they need a sleep or rest, they may decide a separate sleep room is a better option for them.
 Or (if only one or 2 children choose to sleep at a time, and not very frequently) they may provide a quiet area within the activity space that children can go when they want to rest or sleep.

-PF34 All-day over 2 sleep provisions
+PF34 All-day services only: over 2 sleep provisions

 Criteria